sonalys/kset/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/sonalys/kset.svg)](https://pkg.go.dev/github.com/sonalys/kset)
 [![Tests](https://github.com/sonalys/kset/actions/workflows/test.yml/badge.svg)](https://github.com/sonalys/kset/actions/workflows/test.yml)

-`kset` provides a flexible and type-safe implementation of a mathematical set data structure in Go, leveraging generics introduced in Go 1.18.
+`kset` provides a flexible and type-safe implementation of a mathematical set data structure in Go.
+It requires Go 1.23+ as it uses iterators and generics.

 It allows you to work with sets of keys or key-values.
 It easily converts from slices